 - the sea channels out of the Arctic spend less of the year blocked by ice, allowing more ice to drift away

-- removing Arctic ice weakens a key driver for ocean currents and slows the rate at which dissolved CO₂ is pulled into the deep ocean
+- removing Arctic ice weakens a key driver for ocean currents (cold, salty water sinking in the Arctic) and slows the rate at which dissolved CO₂ and atmospheric heat is pulled into the deep ocean

 Even if we stop further greenhouse gas emissions right now and stabilise atmospheric CO₂ at current levels: these feedbacks mean Arctic sea ice will continue to retreat and the global climate will continue to warm.